 Matrix and Riot are the perfect choices if your employees need to communicate with vendors or stakeholders using chat apps other than Matrix (Slack, Trello, etc.) They can literally communicate with them without being forced to install the same application.

 Mattermost’s self-hosted platform offers unmatched control over data, legal compliance, and privacy.
-If data control is your teams’ priority, Mattermost must be the solution, for it provides full access to source codes, libraries, and server APIs, without any monitoring by a third-party tool.
+If data control is your team’s priority, Mattermost must be the solution, for it provides full access to source codes, libraries, and server APIs, without any monitoring by a third-party tool.

 While Riot, Matrix, and Mattermost offer efficiency and agility through modern communication, Troop Messenger can provide additional internal security with features like ‘Finger Print Access’ and ‘Passcode Security Pin.’

-Troop Messenger can be a good pick if you prefer an easy to understand messaging platform with simple navigation.
+Troop Messenger can be a good pick if you prefer an easy-to-understand messaging platform with simple navigation.

 When intellectual minds, with brilliant ambitions, work towards a common goal, great things are bound to happen.
 But, no great thing is achieved without a team effort, and for an effective team effort, office collaboration tools are an indispensable component.

-If you too have given a thought about adopting a team communication platform, I’m sure you’ve already considered collaboration giants like Slack, HipChat, and Skype.
+If you too have given thought about adopting a team communication platform, I’m sure you’ve already considered collaboration giants like Slack, HipChat, and Skype.
 All three of these platforms have been the biggest players in the office collaboration field, and with great reasons - similar functions with quirky differences.

-We’ve all been loyalists to Slack, and to some extent, Skype as well, but this winter Let’s try Riot, Matrix and Mattermost and see what might be different.
+We’ve all been loyalists to Slack, and to some extent, Skype as well, but this winter Let’s try Riot, Matrix, and Mattermost and see what might be different.
 It’s always great to change things once in a while!